UbiquityRobotics/learn/sim.md

 #### (should this be done in catkin_ws or catkin_ws/src?)
 git clone https://github.com/ros-simulation/gazebo_ros_pkgs.git -b kinetic-devel

-#### Install Gazebo andCcheck the Dependencies
+#### Install Gazebo and Check the Dependencies
+#### Looks like this has already been done!

     sudo apt-get install -y libgazebo7-dev
     rosdep check --from-paths . --ignore-src --rosdistro kinetic

 #### Run Catkin Make
 This may take rather a long time.
+Error--it is quick!

     catkin_make

 #### Add the Required Lines to setup.bash

 Ensure that the last few lines in your ~/.bashrc look like this: